not-an-aardvark/snoowrap/README.md

   password: 'put your password here'
 })

-/* That's the entire setup process, now you can just make requests.
-I would recommend including async functions in your project by using babel.js (or some equivalent), but this example file uses vanilla Promises for simplicity. */
+// That's the entire setup process, now you can just make requests.

 // Submitting a link to a subreddit r.get_subreddit('gifs').submit_link({